What the Inflation Reduction Act of 2022 Means for the Medicare Program

 All Vaccines Covered Under Medicare Insurance

 The Inflation Reduction Act of 2022 will also open the possibility of preventive vaccinations to be covered under the Medicare program.
-Currently, Medicare insurance covers vaccines for COVID-19, the annual flu, and pneumonia, while vaccines for Hepatitis A and B or shingles are only covered in certain circumstances or by Medicare Part D. But now all vaccines will be zero cost.
+Currently, Medicare insurance covers vaccines for COVID-19, the annual flu, and pneumonia, while vaccines for Hepatitis A and B or shingles are only covered in certain circumstances or by Medicare Part D. But now all vaccines are zero cost.

 New Medicare Insurance Out-of-Pocket Drug Insurance Costs Cap

 Perhaps the most significant change of all is the new cap on out-of-pocket drug costs for Medicare insurance beneficiaries.
-As of now, Medicare Part D plans have a True Out-of-Pocket (TrOOP) limit that changes each year.
-For example, in 2022, the TrOOP limit is $7,050.

 Other Part D Adjustments